-Board of Advisors
+Board of Advisors or Just One?

-The two primary roles are:
+In general, the two primary roles of an advisor are:

 - Assist the business owner in making better decisions.

 "I see the power and value that comes from these advisory boards that build a tremendous advantage".

 "I see the value.
 I've seen it before, putting a board in place and then looking at it a year or two later after a board has been in place."

 The Role of the Board of Advisors

-Eliminate Founders Syndrome
+Preventing Founders Syndrome

-An insidious condition where the founder thinks they need to handle and control every single thing that happens in the business.This can lead to a number of predictable destructive outcomes:
+This an insidious condition where the founder thinks they need to handle and control everything that happens in the business.

 The Structure of the Advisory Board